Casey overcomes triple-bogey to tie for U.S. Open lead

-ERIN, Wisconsin Paul Casey overcame a stunning triple-bogey eight at the par-five 14th, his fifth hole, to lift himself into a share of the second-round lead at the U.S. Open on Friday.
+ERIN, Wisconsin (Reuters) - Paul Casey overcame a stunning triple-bogey eight at the par-five 14th, his fifth hole, to lift himself into a share of the second-round lead at the U.S. Open on Friday.

 The Englishman rallied with a string of five birdies in a row on the way to a one-under 71 that put the smile back on his face and his name on top of the leaderboard at Erin Hills.